Spastic Cerebral Palsy Explained

 - Seizures

-Babies born prematurely and babies with low birth weight are at the highest risk of developing spastic cerebral palsy.
+Babies born prematurely and babies with low birth weight are at the highest risk of developing spastic CP.
 However, it’s possible for any child to experience a brain injury that causes the condition.

 Treatment options for spastic cerebral palsy include: